 I had to choose my outfit carefully.
 No heels.
 The parking lots were turning into rivers.
 No long pants, the bottom of them would get soaked and smell horrible.
 So I decided on a dress, tights and some boots.

 I pulled into the parking lot at the pediatrician’s office and turned my car off.
-It was literally raining so hard I could barely see.
+It was raining so hard I could barely see.
 I opened my door and awkwardly popped my umbrella out the car door, trying not to hit the car next to me while also attempting to maintain my straightened hair.

 I slid awkwardly out of my seat because I suck at parking and was a couple inches too close to the vehicle next to me.
 I wedged myself to the back seat to get Simon.
 I have to use two hands to get his carrier out of the car, so I had to try and balance the umbrella between my chin and on the top of my car so I could use both hands to get the carrier unlatched.